energywebfoundation/ocn-node/examples/README.md

 ## Tutorial

 In this tutorial, we will create an OCPI 2.2 connection with the OCN Node at [http:localhost:8080](http://localhost:8080).
 If you completed the above step, there should be one CPO already registered with our OCN Node and another at [http://localhost:8081](http://localhost:8081), which gives us a chance to make different requests across the network.

-### 1. Adding an entry to the OCN Registry
+### 1. Adding a Party to the OCN Registry

-Before we create a connection to an OCN Node, we must enter our party into the OCN Registry to become visible on the network.
-To do this, we must sign a transaction which states our party's country code and party IDm as well as the public information of the OCN Node we will connect to.
-The OCN Node information that we need is its Ethereum address and base url.
+Before we create a connection to an OCN Node, we must enter our party into the [OCN Registry](https://bitbucket.org/shareandcharge/ocn-registry) to become visible on the network.
+To do this, we must sign a transaction which states our party's country code and party ID as well as the public information of the OCN Node we will connect to.
+The OCN Node information that we need is its Ethereum wallet address.

 Provided in the Postman collection is a request `GET Node Info` under the OCN directory.
 Note that there is no authorization needed to make this request and the variable `{{NODE_URL}}` has been configured to `http://localhost:8080`